 By exchanging data with the FMS, the TAWS function should have provisions to detect terrain conflict along the flight plan when the flight plan is being entered into the FMS.

-Aeronautical DataBase Function
+Aeronautical Database Function

-The ISS should have provisions to supply data from its internal databases (e.g., terrain database and obstacle database) to other systems that would use this data for functional enhancements.
+The 2G ISS should have provisions to supply data from its internal databases (e.g., terrain database and obstacle database) to other systems that would use this data for functional enhancements.

-The ISS should also have the capability to interface with a database server which could be localized in the ISS or in a different subsystem.
+The 2G ISS should also have the capability to interface with a database server which could be localized in the 2G ISS or in a different subsystem.
+ARINC 813 provides an exchange format for terrain data and ARINC 815 provides an exchange format for obstacle data.

-COMMENTARY

-At the time of this writing, a means is needed to exchange this data in a transparent way.
-This includes the definition of the data format and interface.

-Manufacturers of ISS are encouraged to contribute to the definition of an appropriate standard (like ARINC 424 Navigation Data Base) for transparent interchange of aeronautical data for terrain and obstacle data.

-Existing work in RTCA and EUROCAE must be recognized.
-Such standards today are RTCA DO-272 / ED-99 for aerodrome data bases and DO-276 / ED-98 for Terrain data bases.
-The ISS should have provisions to provide data from the terrain data base to other systems that might require terrain information for functional enhancements.

 Enhanced Terrain Situation Awareness

-The ISS should include provisions for enhanced terrain situation awareness.
+The 2G ISS should include provisions for enhanced terrain situation awareness.
 This can be provided due to the availability of improved databases and display resolution.
 This may include functions such as: